MiningMath

 • MX, if considering the greatest parcel in terms of tonnage.

-MiningMath calculates tonnages based on [block size × densities].
-The average density of a block should be equal to the weighted average based on lithologies and their respective percents.
+MiningMath calculates tonnages using the formula: [block size × density].
+The average density of a block should be the weighted average, based on the lithologies present and their respective percentages.

-Recoveries should also be calculated considering the amount of material recovered from each parcel of the block.
+Recoveries should also be calculated based on the amount of material recovered from each parcel of the block.

 The economic value is calculated considering the amount of material recovered from each parcel, along with their respective revenues and costs.